FFXIV - Upgrade to Full Game

 If you’re ready to move on from the FFXIV Free Trial, either if you completed everything that you’ve wanted or if you simply cannot stand the restrictions, this is what you need to know.
 While the process is fairly simple, I’ll go through the process step-by-step and hopefully answer any questions and concerns you might have.
 For those wondering, yes, you can continue using your character from the Free Trial.

-Step One – Things to Consider:
+Step One - Consider These Things:

 There’s a few important things you need to know before buying the game.